Brandt & Sherman logo

 Can I go to jail for driving without insurance?

-Yes, it can be.
-Louisiana may suspend your license and registration until you show proof of insurance and pay any required reinstatement fees.
+Yes.
+Louisiana may suspend your driver’s license and vehicle registration until you provide proof of insurance and pay reinstatement fees.

 Does No Pay, No Play apply if I’m driving someone else’s car?